Cross-border

 The interactions

 - Liquidity — both real estate and collections are illiquid; combined, they can dominate a balance sheet in ways that surprise heirs.
+A family with $30M of real estate and $20M of collections against $5M of liquid assets is a candidate for serious liquidity planning before any death-time event.

 About the author